eulphean/eulphean/README.md

 <br />

 <blockquote style="color:steelblue"><span style="background-color:lightyellow; font-style: italic">A new-media  and frontend graphics engineer</span>.<br/>
 With a background in software engineering and fine art, I enjoy working at the fluid intersection of art & technology.
-I use software as a tool to sculpt images, materials, and time to create experiences that humanize technology.</blockquote><br>
+I use software as a tool to sculpt images and data, to create experiences that humanize technology.</blockquote><br>

 <blockquote style="color:steelblue"><span style="text-decoration: underline">More About Me</span>
 <ul>